Signaling Protocol Specification

 Feedback

-During an active mission, the feedback message is broadcasted to the connected clients through a WebSocket in the /telemetry path.
+During an active mission, the feedback message is broadcast to the connected clients through a WebSocket in the /telemetry path.

 • onmessage Waypoint Mission and Autonomy Test Feedback.